homomorfismo/blog/about.md

 title: About
 ---

 This is Miguel Serrano.
-I'm a math undergradute at Universidad Complutense de Madrid, Spain.
+I'm a math undergraduate at Universidad Complutense de Madrid, Spain.

 <figure>
 <img src="/pictures/about/me in the wild.jpg" style="height:20em;" />
-<figcaption>Me in the wild</figcaption>
+<figcaption>Figure 1: Me</figcaption>
 </figure>

 Some of my hobbies are: